hudson72/english-quiz-generator/README.md

 You will then be able to access it at localhost:3000.
 In order to create and save a new quiz you'll need MySQL database installed on your PC.

 ## Usage
 As this is just a back-end part of the project, you can only test the app's end-points using one of the API clients like Insomnia or Postman.
-Please follow the steps in this document: [Usage info docs](./src/media/docs/usage_info.pdf) to get started (I'm using Insomnia in my presentation):
+Please follow the steps in this document: [Usage info docs](./src/media/docs/usage_info.pdf) to get started (I'm using Insomnia in my presentation).

 ## Project Status
 In progress